SCRT-HQ/VaporShell/docs/glossary/New-VSCodeDeployDeploymentGroup.md

 ### -DeploymentConfigName
 A deployment configuration name or a predefined configuration name.
-With predefined configurations, you can deploy application revisions to one instance at a time, half of the instances at a time, or all the instances at once.
+With predefined configurations, you can deploy application revisions to one instance at a time CodeDeployDefault.OneAtATime, half of the instances at a time CodeDeployDefault.HalfAtATime, or all the instances at once CodeDeployDefault.AllAtOnce.
 For more information and valid values, see Working with Deployment Configurations: https://docs.aws.amazon.com/codedeploy/latest/userguide/deployment-configurations.html in the *AWS CodeDeploy User Guide*.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-codedeploy-deploymentgroup.html#cfn-codedeploy-deploymentgroup-deploymentconfigname